 |Chromium||Jet engines and gas turbines; cookware and cutlery; magnetic tape used in audio recording; blast furnaces and cement kilns|

 |Tantalum||Electronic components; metalworking equipment; jet engine components; chemical process equipment, nuclear reactors; missile parts|

 |Germanium||Semiconductor material; fiber optic systems and infrared optics; solar electric applications|

 |Indium||LCD television displays; LED lights; solar cells|

 Higher risk: Typically higher reward

 Investments in emerging market countries are subject to specific risks and securities are generally less liquid and less efficient and securities markets may be less well regulated.
 Specific risks may be heightened by currency fluctuations and exchange control; imposition of restrictions on the repatriation of funds or other assets; governmental interference; higher inflation; social, economic and political uncertainties.
-That is another factor to take into account before investing in a Rare Earth ETF.

 The securities of smaller companies may be more volatile and less liquid than the securities of large companies.
 Smaller companies, when compared with larger companies, may have a shorter history of operations, fewer financial resources, less competitive strength, may have a less diversified product line, may be more susceptible to market pressure and may have a smaller market for their securities.
-That is a further factor to consider when investing in a Rare Earth ETF.
+That is a further factor to consider when investing in Rare Earth ETF.